-The conversation begins with the bot introducing itself and what it’s able to do for the user.
-In this case the bot provides make up tips and reviews.
+The conversation begins with the chatbot introducing itself and what it’s able to do for the user.
+In this case, the chatbot provides makeup tips and reviews.
 The quiz is great because it draws the customer into the Sephora’s products and discovers what they might be interested in.
 The use of the available buttons and emoticons in Kik makes the communication interesting and the quiz ends with a short product video.

 The conversation context is lipstick and the video was ‘infrared rouge’.
-Therfore I wanted to find out about the range of red lipsticks in particular.
-I interrupted the button driven dialog by typing the term ‘red lips’.
-However the bot admitted to not understanding the term and offered up 3 button options.
-I selected the ‘Product Search’ button, but this is an extra and unnecessary step to get me to a search function.
+Therefore we wanted to find out about the range of red lipsticks in particular.
+We interrupted the button driven dialog by typing the term ‘red lips’.
+However, the chatbot admitted to not understanding the term and offered up 3 button options.
+We selected the ‘Product Search’ button, but this seems like an extra and unnecessary step to get us to a search function.

-I used the identical search term as I’d used previously ‘Red Lips’ which this time produced a set of results.
-Clicking on one of the results provided a link to the product page on the mobile site.
-Finally a success, but an awkward route to arrive at the result.
-The bot should provide the fastest route to the product if the customer is looking.
+We used the identical search term as we’d used previously: ‘Red Lips’ which produced a set of results.
+Clicking on one of the results provided a link to the product page on the mobile site. this was a success, however, it took longer to arrive at the result than it needed to.

-Having had some success with a color, I figure that Sephora is a cosmetics retailer should be really good at colors.
-I entered the term “Dusky Green” (again interrupting the button dialog) but this causes the bot to fail again.
-If a bot provides a text input opportunity, when the customer types something, then the bot should try to recognize it.
-The buttons should only be to help a customer, not restrict them.
+Having had some success with a color, we figured that Sephora as a cosmetics retailer should be really good at colors.
+We entered the term “Dusky Green” (again interrupting the button dialog) but this caused the chatbot to fail.
+It’s best practice if a chatbot provides a text input opportunity that the bot should try to recognize it.
+Buttons should only exist to help a customer, not restrict them.

-Once again, clicking the Product Search button, I continue the adjective-color combination and try ‘Dirty Blonde’.
-Once again this fails which is quite disappointing as ‘blonde’ should be a term that any in-store associate should understand.
-So I try ‘Dirty Blonde Hair’ which finally delivers a result – and provides a clue that the Sephora chatbot is not using much Natural Language technology, but simply matching on keywords.
+Once again, clicking the Product Search button, we continue the adjective-color combination and try ‘Dirty Blonde’.
+This failed as well, which is disappointing as ‘blonde’ should be a term that an in-store associate would understand.
+Next, we try ‘Dirty Blonde Hair’ which delivers a result – and provides a clue that the Sephora chatbot is not using much Natural Language technology but matching on keywords.